margatampu/laravel-teams-logging/README.md

     'via'       => \MargaTampu\LaravelTeamsLogging\LoggerChannel::class,
     'level'     => 'debug',
     'url'       => env('INCOMING_WEBHOOK_URL'),
-],
+    'style'     => 'simple',    // Available style is 'simple' and 'card', default is 'simple' ],
 ```
 or simply add name to specify different project name for each connector.